India to boost women taxi drivers, spurred by Uber rape claim

 By Aditya Kalra

-NEW DELHI The alleged rape of a woman passenger by an Uber taxi driver once again spotlights the risks of India's transport system, which fails to keep women safe.
+NEW DELHI, Dec 15 The alleged rape of a woman passenger by an Uber taxi driver once again spotlights the risks of India's transport system, which fails to keep women safe.
 One solution: Taxis driven by women for women.

 Last year, the southern state of Kerala launched 'She Taxis', a fleet of 40 pink taxis run by women, and fitted with wireless tracking gear and panic buttons linked to call centres.